 Conclude the discussion by pointing out that knowing what you're not good at is actually a real strength.
-Successful people focus on doing what they do best, and make sure to work with others who are strong in the areas in which they are weak.
-That way, everyone is doing what they do best.
+Successful people focus on doing what they're best at, and make sure to work with others who are strong in the areas in which they are weak.
+That way, everyone is doing what he or she is best at.